hotdogsoup-nl/PEMTileMap/README.md

 <a href="https://www.apple.com"><img src="https://img.shields.io/badge/platforms-iOS%20%7C%20tvOS%20%7C%20macOS-red.svg"></a>
 </p>

-**PEMTileMap** creates `SpriteKit` game maps from TMX Map files.
+**PEMTileMap** is a Swift package that generates `SpriteKit` game maps from TMX Map files.
+Maps, layers, tiles and objects are automatically rendered as `SKNode`s on the `SKScene`.
 [TMX Map files][tmx-map-url] can be created and edited with [Tiled][tiled-url].

-Based on the well-known [JSTileMap][jstilemap-url] project which was famously used in Ray Wenderlichs SpriteKit [SuperKoalio][superkoalio-url] tutorial but no longer seems to be maintained.
+Based on the [JSTileMap][jstilemap-url] project which was famously used in Ray Wenderlichs SpriteKit [SuperKoalio][superkoalio-url] tutorial but no longer seems to be maintained.
 I hope to make a light-weight framework that supports iOS, macOS and tvOS.

 <p align="center">
 <img src="screenshot_macos_01.png" height="450"/>